 After reviewing they start running the program at their facility.

 A typical cycle is 3 months long, consisting of two hour long sessions per week.
-You should allot 1 to 3 days for teaching training, depending on whether teachers are teaching themselves through our online training materials or attending an in-person session or webinar.
+You should allot 1 to 3 days for teaching training.
 Before the beginning of each session we will work with you to determine whether or not you will need any additional equipment beyond whatever computers or tablets you currently own.
 Any additional equipment will be factored into the cost of the program which typically runs between $3,000 – $6,000 depending on the length of engagement and amount of equipment that needs to be ordered.

 Click here to read about our FLOAT method of teaching and training